munificent/hauberk/docs/loot.md

 *  Needing to detect equipment to see if it's good changes the play experience.
-   In Hauberk right now, if a piece of equipment drops that isn't better than what you already have, you know it's totally useless to instantly, even before picking it up.
+   In Hauberk right now, if a piece of equipment drops that isn't better than what you already have, you know it's totally useless to you instantly, even before picking it up.

    I always found churning through detection annoying in Angband, but maybe